rbjansen/dual-actual/README.md

 > **Recommended**: connect your bank accounts to Actual to be able to import your latest transactions with the click of a button.
 See Actual's instructions [here](https://actualbudget.org/docs/advanced/bank-sync/).

-Set the values in `config.js` and add a `.env` file to the root of the project with the following keys, replacing the values with your own:
+Set the values in `config.js` and update the `.env` with the following keys, replacing the values with your own:

 ```bash
 SYNTH_API_KEY="<your-synth-api-key>"